CelliesProjects/use_google_fonts_locally/README.md

 5. Rename the files to some easier names to remember, I used `Roboto-latin.woff2` and `Roboto-latin-ext.woff2`.

-6. Copy the complete css `@font-face{}` section containg the desired variants to your html file.
-Change the `src: url` lines
+6. Copy the complete css `@font-face{}` section containg the desired variants to the html file hosted on the esp32.
+Change the `src: url` lines like below
 ```/* latin-ext */
 @font-face {
   font-family: 'Roboto';